 Whenever there is the possibility of litigation, the records and information that are likely to be affected should not be amended or disposed of until the threat of litigation has been removed.

-Records that are currently (or likely to be in the future) the subject of a Data Protection or GDPR official request or appeal, then they must not be destroyed until that request or appeal has been completed.
+Records that are currently (or likely to be in the future) the subject of a Data Protection or GDPR official request or appeal, must not be destroyed until that request or appeal has been completed.
 To knowingly destroy a record when it is subject to a request/ complaint is an offence.

 All members of staff must have any destruction approved by their manager.